Hsuan-Tung/PCICN_RFFingerprinting/README.md

 <a id="1">[1]</a>
 Merchant, Kevin et al. “Deep Learning for RF Device Fingerprinting in Cognitive Communication Networks.”
 IEEE Journal of Selected Topics in Signal Processing 12 (2018): 160-167.\
 <a id="2">[2]</a>
-Peng, Hsuan-Tung et al. "A Photonic-Circuits-Inspired Compact Network: Toward Real-Time Wireless Signal Classification at the Edge", arXiv (2021)
+Peng, Hsuan-Tung et al. "A Photonic-Circuits-Inspired Compact Network: Toward Real-Time Wireless Signal Classification at the Edge", https://arxiv.org/abs/2106.13865

 ## Training